exceruby/exceruby/README.md

 ruby create_chart.rb

 3.input start time

-> input START_TIME with HH:MM:SS format
+"> input START_TIME with HH:MM:SS format"
 10:00:00

 4.input end time

-> input END_TIME with HH:MM:SS format
+"> input END_TIME with HH:MM:SS format"
 13:00:00

-5.Select data directory
+5.Select your data directory in which your source data exits

-6.then FROM_START_TIME_TO_END_TIME.xlsx will be created in data directory which you selected
+6.then FROM_START_TIME_TO_END_TIME.xlsx will be created in the data directory which you selected